USEPA/CMAQ/DOCS/Release_Notes/aero7_overview.md

 monoterpene emissions (which are currently relatively minor in the inventory).
 It may not be necessary if your biogenic emissions are calculated inline within CMAQ.
-Approach 2 is an approxmimation based on assuming 30% of global monoterpene emissions are a-pinene (Pye et al. 2010) and could be used if your biogenic emissions are preprocessed in input files.
-Approach 3 makes use of separate biogenic emission mapping profiles for cb6r3-aero6 and cb6r3-aero7 available within CMAQ (see [biogenic emission update](biogenic_apinene.md)).
+Approach 2 is an approxmimation based on assuming 30% of global monoterpene emissions are &#945;&#8209;pinene (Pye et al. 2010) and could be used if your biogenic emissions are preprocessed in input files.
+Approach 3 makes use of separate biogenic emission mapping profiles for CB6r3-aero6 and CB6r3-aero7 available within CMAQ (see [biogenic emission update](biogenic_apinene.md)).
 Approach 3 is not an option if your biogenic emissions were pre-processed.

 Potential combustion SOA (pcSOA) formation is driven by emission of the VOC precursor, pcVOC.
 In order to zero out contributions from pcSOA in your model run, set the emissions scale factor for pcVOC to 0. in your emission control file.

-### More information on science updates in aero7
+### More information on science updates in *aero7*

   * [Monoterpene SOA](monoterpene_SOA.md)
   * [Reorganization of anthropogenic SOA species](anthro_SOA.md)
   * [Uptake of water onto hydrophilic organic aerosol](organic_water.md)

 ## Significance and Impact
-Increased dry PM2.5 mass primarily in summer in vegetation-rich locations such as the southeast U.S. (Xu et al. 2018).
+Increased dry PM<sub>2.5</sub> mass primarily in summer in vegetation-rich locations such as the southeast U.S. (Xu et al. 2018).
-Ambient PM2.5 further increased due to water uptake with implications for metrics such as AOD that represent in situ (vs dry) conditions.
+Ambient PM<sub>2.5</sub> is further increased due to water uptake with implications for metrics such as AOD that represent in situ (vs. dry) conditions.

 ## Affected Files
 CCTM/src/aero/aero7 (links to aero6)